d12frosted/elpa-mirror/stable-melpa/magit-stgit-readme.txt

 is displayed in the status buffer.
 While point is on a patch the changes it introduces can be shown using `RET', it can be selected as the current patch using `a', and it can be discarded using `k'.
-Other StGit commands are available from the StGit popup on `/'.
+Other StGit commands are available from the StGit transient on `/'.

 To enable the mode in a particular repository use: